yiranvang/TransCenter_official/readme.md

 ```

 Notes:
-1) we recently corrected an image loading bug during reading certain images having image ratio close to 1 (in MOT20) in the code, bringing better performance in MOT20.
+1) we recently corrected an image loading bug during reading certain images having an image ratio close to 1 (in MOT20) in the code, bringing better performance in MOT20.
 2) you can test your model by changing the model_path inside *mot17[20]_private[pub].py*.

 ## MOTChallenge Results